Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Abstract

 \section{Abstract}

-Machine learning interatomic potentials (MLIPs) with broad chemical flexibility are important for atomistic simulations of compositionally complex materials such as high-entropy alloys.
-Here, we study two state-of-the-art MLIP frameworks, the neuroevolution potential (NEP) and the graph atomic cluster expansion (GRACE), for 16 elemental metals and multicomponent alloys.
-GRACE potential with Finnis–Sinclair type shows substantially higher training efficiency and consistently, though only slightly, better accuracy for mechanical properties, thermal stability, and chemical extrapolation.
-In contrast, NEP achieves an approximately 60-fold higher inference speed, making it attractive for million-atom molecular dynamics simulations.
-We further examine uncertainty quantification strategies and find that ensemble-based uncertainty correlates robustly with model error, whereas D-optimality is less reliable for the systems considered here.
-Large-scale nonequilibrium molecular dynamics simulations of shock propagation further show that NEP, combined with ensemble-based uncertainty quantification, enables efficient and reliable simulations under extreme dynamic conditions.
+Machine learning interatomic potentials (MLIPs) with broad chemical flexibility are essential for atomistic simulations of compositionally complex alloys, but their deployment in large-scale molecular dynamics requires a balance among accuracy, efficiency, stability, transferability, and uncertainty quantification.
+Here, we benchmark two chemically scalable MLIP frameworks, neuroevolution potential (NEP) and graph atomic cluster expansion (GRACE), for 16 elemental metals and their multicomponent alloys.
+GRACE-FS shows higher training efficiency and generally better average accuracy, chemical transferability, and finite-temperature robustness, whereas UNEP-v1 provides substantially higher inference speed and remains competitive in selected stress and large-error metrics.
+We further show that chemical transferability is closely linked to high-temperature MD stability in highly multicomponent environments and that ensemble-based uncertainty provides a more reliable error indicator than D-optimality for the heterogeneous systems considered here.
+Finally, three-million-atom shock simulations demonstrate that UNEP-v1, combined with ensemble uncertainty, enables uncertainty-aware simulations under extreme dynamic conditions, yielding robust global spall-strength predictions while revealing model sensitivity in local damage pathways.
+These results provide practical guidelines for selecting and deploying MLIPs in large-scale simulations of multicomponent alloys.

 \begin{description} \item[Keywords] Neuroevolution potential, graph atomic cluster expansion potential, metals and alloys \end{description}